ep3p/Sentinel_KQL/Queries/Azure-Sentinel/Detections/ThreatIntelligenceIndicator/README.md

 Check the generated [URL Syslog query](https://github.com/ep3p/Sentinel_KQL/blob/main/Queries/Azure-Sentinel/Detections/ThreatIntelligenceIndicator/URLEntity_Syslog.kql).

-This generator contains ~2200 lines in one file and is a little empty, while it generates 46 queries that contain ~4600 lines in total.
+This generator matches 5 indicator types with 27 tables, contains ~2200 lines in one file that is a little empty, and it generates 46 queries that contain ~4600 lines in total.